We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 How your surgeon does the procedure depends on the size, number, and location of your fibroids.

 This procedure is used to remove most of your uterine lining with a laser, heat, or radiofrequency energy.
 Afterward, your periods will be light to nonexistent, and you won’t be able to get pregnant.

 Endometrial resection is similar to ablation.
 This procedure involves using a wire loop to remove your entire uterine lining.
 You won’t be able to get pregnant afterward.

 This procedure is used to remove your entire uterus.
 It cures heavy bleeding, but you won’t be able to get pregnant afterward.

 Until you find a treatment that relieves your heavy bleeding, there are a few things you can try to make your periods more bearable:

 - Use a menstrual cup.
 This small silicone cup fits inside your vagina and catches the blood as it’s released from your uterus.
 It can hold much more blood than a pad or tampon, and it’s less likely to leak.
 And because menstrual cups are reusable, they’re better for the environment than disposable sanitary products.

 - Wear period panties.
 These absorbent undergarments are designed to back up tampons and pads for preventing leaks.
 You can also wear them on their own.
 Manufacturers like Thinx claim that their product can absorb up to two tampons’ worth of blood without causing discomfort.

-- Use a heating pad.
+- Apply a heating pad.
 Although it won’t lighten your flow, a heating pad can help relieve painful menstrual cramps.

-See your doctor if your period is unusually heavy for more than one or two months.
+See your doctor if your period is unusually heavy for more than 1 or 2 months.
 You may be bleeding more than usual if: